wzrdk3lly/eth-allowlist-poc/README.md

 - InvestX only allows approvals for the token FUSD
 - InvestX only allows deposits into the FUSD-Pool address

+### Alterations

+The scope of this POC is limited to the eth allowList and the fake protocol.
+This POC does NOT include the ENS oracle and registry contracts.
+There were slight alterations made to the allowlist registry to prevent having to configure and deploy an ENS oracle and ENS registry.
+The assumption was made that the ENS registry and ENS oracle should work as intended.

+The changes to support the scope of this POC include:

+- setting a hardcoded protocolOwnerAddress rather than making the call to ENS contracts.

 ### Installation

 When you have foundry installed, clone this repo and run `forge build`.